In this post, I'm going to answer the most Frequently Asked Questions about Vyond.

 The story behind the founding of Vyond is that Alvin Hung wanted to make an animated video for his wife.
 This evolved into a desire to create an easy animation tool that anyone can use to create animated stories.

 Over the years, GoAnimate has evolved into Vyond with an improved user interface, a better character creator and fewer, better styles to choose from.
 What started as a hobby tool has grown into an enterprise solution for developing training material, a content engine for creating marketing material and explainer videos, and an education tool used by schools all over the world.

 With the cheapest plan, Essential, all exported videos include a Vyond logo in the lower-left corner.
-The easiest way to remove this watermark is to upgrade to the Premium, Professional or Enterprise plan (and you can get 15% off the yearly plans with coupon RUED15).
+The easiest way to remove this watermark is to upgrade to the Premium, Professional or Enterprise plan (and you can get 15% off the yearly plans with my coupon).